abbbi/virtnbdbackup/README.md

 # Extents

 In order to save only used data from the images, dirty blocks are queried from the NBD server.
-The behavior can be changed by using option `-q` to use common qemu tools (qemu-img map ..).
+The behavior can be changed by using the option `-q` to use common qemu tools (qemu-img map ..).
 By default `virtnbdbackup` uses a custom implemented extent handler.

 # Transient virtual machines: checkpoint persistency

-In case virtual machins are started in transient environments, such as using cluster solutions like `pacemaker` situations can appear where the checkpoints for the virtual machine defined by libvirt are not in sync with the bitmap information in the qcow files.
+In case virtual machines are started in transient environments, such as using cluster solutions like `pacemaker` situations can appear where the checkpoints for the virtual machine defined by libvirt are not in sync with the bitmap information in the qcow files.

-In case libvirt creates an checkpoint, the checkpoint information is stored in two places:
+In case libvirt creates a checkpoint, the checkpoint information is stored in two places:

  * var/lib/libvirt/qemu/checkpoint/<domain_name>